TKuehnast/McMurGut/README.md

 8) Catalog is finished

 Retreiving murine genomes from our samples
 ==========================================

 Taking taxonomy.tsv from all our 16S sequencing results (4 murine experiments).
 Condensing genus-level results to 150 genera.
 Finding relevant species in these genera.

 Looking into MGBC, CMMG, UHGG, NCBI; and finding 3 reference genomes of each species into a list of 778 genomes.
-XXX CMMG files were transformed from .gXXX into .fna via XXX script.
+XXX CMMG files were transformed from .gff.gz into .fna.gz via GFFintoFASTAv06.ipynb script.

 Creating metabolic models via gapseq
 ====================================
 Using gapseq 1.2 XXX for metabolic reconstruction and gapfilling of 778 genomes, with 774 genomes being successfully modeled. gapseq doall

 Combining to McMurGut 1.1
 =========================
 Using Qiime2's export tool to combine 774 models, saved as .XML-files, into one model catalog, on all taxonomy levels. mcmurgut_1_1_genus.qza XXX mcmurgut_1_1_family.qza XXX

 Creating diet file based on McMurGut
 ====================================

 Mcmurgut_1_1_genus was taken for Micom's medium completion tool.